sherpalabsio/local_sherpa/README.md

 - Ubuntu 22.04
 - Ubuntu 24.04

-## Supported shell entities for unloading

-- Exported variables
-- Aliases
-- Functions

-Experimental feature: Non-exported variables and dynamically created entities are supported by setting the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable to `true`.
-This executes the env file in a subshell three times when you `cd` into a directory.

 ## Good to know

 When Sherpa loads the env, it sources the env file meaning its whole content